StefanoAnzolut/business-guide/source/quickstart/trial.rst

 Starting a Free 14-day Trial
 ============================

-We offer a free trial to new customers.
-You don’t need a credit card to get started and test Skribble together with your team.
+We offer a free 14-day trial to new customers.
+So, you don’t need a credit card to get started and test Skribble together with your team.

 Good to know before you get started: